SEO Canonicalization — why it’s important

 - In the event of identical content, search engines will not know which pages to exclude and which to include in its search indices.

 - This means that search engines will also not know whether or not to link the content to one page or keep them separate.

-- From an SEO viewpoint, duplicate links to the original content splits up duplicate URLs and minimises the significance of link building.
-This means that production of vast amounts of similar content will jeopardise your search engine ranking value.
+- From an SEO viewpoint, duplicate links to the original content split up duplicate URLs and minimize the significance of link building.
+This means that the production of vast amounts of similar content will jeopardize your search engine ranking value.

 - The search engine itself can, subsequently, become less germane and relevant.